renesas-rz/rzv_ai_sdk/Q12_yoga_pose_estimation/README.md

     cmake -DCMAKE_TOOLCHAIN_FILE=./toolchain/runtime.cmake ..
     make -j$(nproc)
     ```
-    >Note: Since RZ/V2N is a brother chip of RZ/V2H, the same source code can be used.
 5. The following application file would be generated in the `${PROJECT_PATH}/Q12_yoga_pose_estimation/src/build` directory
     - pose_estimator